agilly/lao_bytecode/lao_messages_app_variable_width/README (Understanding_preprocess_string.py).md

 ## How it Works

-The script operates through several core functions that form a processing pipeline:
+The script operates through several core functions:

 ### 1. Decomposing Strings into Grapheme Clusters